 Variants Vs. Modifiers

 It’s important to understand the benefits of using items with variants versus basic items with modifiers.
-Items with variants are trackable, ideal for retail stores, and are easy to set up in BackOffice.
+Items with variants are trackable and ideal for retail stores.
 Modifiers are ideal for restaurants requiring fast order customization and for businesses that need to print to a ticket printer.

 Table of Contents